DrGregoryHouse/AngularJS_GetSterted/README.md

 README.md                --> general information about this repository.
 ```

-Changes to be made to the next step:
-- Add Immediate Function Invocation (IFI) syntax.
-- Add `ng-form` to implement a search by username input parameter.

 ### Step 2 - Search (ng-form)

 This is where search button is implemented.